Rehovot: State of Israel

 In the immediate years following the establishment of Israel, the Zarnuqa ma'abara (now named Kiryat Moshe) was established on the Southern side of Rehovot to house Jewish refugees from Eastern Europe and Arab lands.
-On the Southwest, the neighborhood of Kfar Gevirol (now named Ibn Gevirol, named after Solomon ibn Gabirol, 11th Century Sephardi Jewish Philosopher) was founded on lands of the depopulated Palestinian village of Al-Qubayba.
-Over the years, Kiryat Moshe expanded over the lands of the depopulated Palestinian village of Zarnuqa.
+On the Southwest, the neighborhood of Kfar Gevirol (now named Ibn Gevirol, named after Solomon ibn Gabirol, 11th Century Sephardi Jewish Philosopher) was founded on lands near the depopulated Palestinian village of Al-Qubayba.
+Over the years, Kiryat Moshe expanded over lands near the depopulated Palestinian village of Zarnuqa.
 The mosque of the village, while abandoned, still stands.
 On the Southeast the neighborhood of Ramat Aharon were established.
 The city has since then expanded in all directions, geographically surrounding but not including the Kibbutz of Kvutzat Shiller and the Moshav of Gibton.

 Demographics

 Between 1914 and 1991, the town's population rose from 955 to 81,000, and its area more than doubled.
 Parts of Rehovot's suburbs are built on land that belonged to the village of Zarnuqa before 1948, population 2,620, including 240 Jews in Gibton.
 In 1995, there were 337,800 people living in the greater Rehovot area.
 As of 2007, the ethnic makeup of the city was 99.8% Jewish.
 There were 49,600 males and 52,300 females, of whom 31.6% were 19 years of age or younger, 16.1% between the ages of 20 and 29, 18.2% between 30 and 44, 18.2% from 45 to 59, 3.5% from 60 to 64, and 12.3% 65 years of age or older.
 The population growth rate was 1.8%.

 In Rehovot, there are mainly Russian Jews, Yemenite Jews, and Ethiopian Jews, who are concentrated largely in the Kiryat Moshe and Oshiot areas.
 There is a growing community of religious Anglo-speaking people who primarily live in Northern Rehovot around the Weizmann Institute of Science.

 According to the 2019 census, the population of Rehovot was counted to be 143,904, of which 143,536 people, comprising 99.7% of the city's population were classified as "Jews and Others", and 368 people, comprising 0.3% as "Arab".